jetelain/AceArsenalExtended/README.md

                 label = "Option A label";
                 values[] = {"value1", "value2"};
                 changeingame = 0; // 1 if value can be changed in game via ACE menu
+                // changedelay = 2; If can changeingame, wait delay before change is effective (can be 0, 0.1, or more)
                 // icon = "xxx"; If can changeingame, action group icon in ACE menu class value1
                 {